 Pandemic Declaration Accountability and Oversight Committee

-A joint Parliamentary investigative committee will be established called the Pandemic Declaration Accountability and Oversight Committee.
+Under the framework, a joint Parliamentary investigative committee may be established, called the Pandemic Declaration Accountability and Oversight Committee.
 This Committee can review and make recommendations to Parliament about a pandemic order.

 To further strengthen accountability and Parliamentary oversight, this Committee can recommend that a pandemic order be ‘disallowed’ (that is, stopped) under certain circumstances.
 They can report to Parliament and recommend disallowance if the Committee is of the view that the pandemic orders are incompatible with human rights or if they appear to have improper legal authority.
 This Committee can also recommend changes be made to the orders.